Retail, Leisure and Hospitality Relief in Wales 2023/24

 Occupiers who have vacated a non-domestic property must contact the council as soon as possible to provide details and complete a Property Vacation Questionnaire (pdf).

-Details of occupations and vacations may also be notified by email to firstname.lastname@example.org or by letter to PO Box 887, Newport NP20 9LW.
+Details of occupations and vacations may also be emailed to [email protected] or sent by letter to PO Box 887, Newport NP20 9LW.